LSJ Engineering built a steel staircase for Project Q at London’s Thames Barrier in autumn 2020.

 - Job Duration: October 2020

-Construction management company Chisholm and Winch employed us to design, supply and fit a steel staircase to the new Thames Barrier control building in south east London, constructed by Balfour Beatty.
+Construction management company Chisholm and Winch employed us to design, supply and fit a steel staircase to the new Thames Barrier control building in south east London.
+The new Thames Barrier building was constructed by Balfour Beatty.

 Once powder coated a rather bright yellow off-site, the stair was delivered and fitted without any issues!